ucdavis/ecs132/Blog.md

 Homework 2 is now ready!

-Please heed the blog post of April 18, 2045.
+Please heed the blog post of April 18, 2045, in the statement reading in part "1 week before the due date AT THE LATEST."

 **April 26, 0850:**